 In the statement of financial position, provisions are reported under the line item "Provisions".
 They include credit risk loss provisions for contingent liabilities (particularly financial guarantees and loan commitments) as well as legal provisions and other provisions.
 Expenses or income related to provisions for loan commitments and financial guarantees are reported in the statement of income under the line item "Impairment gains/losses".
-Expenses or income related to other provisions are reported in the statement of income under "Operating expenses".
+Expenses or income related to other provisions are reported in the statement of income under the statement of income under "Operating expenses".